UMWEDU/umw-finaid-sync/_pages/completing-the-fafsa.md

 </ol>
 </li>
 </ol>
-<h2>FAFSA- The Next Steps</h2>
+<h2>FAFSA: The Next Steps</h2>
 <ul>
- 	<li><a href="https://studentaid.ed.gov/sa/fafsa/next-steps/student-aid-report">Student Aid Report</a>(SAR) will be sent to the email address provided by the student on the FAFSA approximately three days after submitting the FAFSA.</li>
+ 	<li><a href="https://studentaid.ed.gov/sa/fafsa/next-steps/student-aid-report">Student Aid Report</a> (SAR) will be sent to the email address provided by the student on the FAFSA approximately three days after submitting the FAFSA.</li>
  	<li>Review your SAR to make sure you didn’t make a <a href="https://studentaid.ed.gov/sa/fafsa/next-steps#correct-mistakes">mistake on your FAFSA</a>.</li>
  	<li>The SAR will provide information to the financial aid office to determine your financial aid eligibility.</li>
  	<li>If your two years prior tax information has changed significantly due to income changes, change in number of family members in the household, etc. please contact the UMW Office of Financial Aid to determine if a change to your financial aid eligibility is needed.</li>